mvolkmann/blog/src/smalltalk/11-blocks.md

 which is something methods cannot do.
 Parameter names appear at the beginning of a block and each name is preceded by a colon.
+This syntax mirrors that of specifing arguments in keyword messages where each keyword is followed by a colon.
-(This syntax was most likely chosen to simplify parsing because it enables determining whether a block has any parameters without backtracking.)
+It also simplifies parsing because it enables determining whether a block has any parameters without backtracking.
 The parameter list is separated from the expressions by a vertical bar.

 Blocks can be saved in variables,